RefAM: Attention Magnets for Zero-Shot Referral Segmentation: Results

 We evaluate our proposed method on referring image object segmentation (RIOS), and referring video object segmentation (RVOS).
 For each task, we compare against state-of-the-art baselines under training-free settings.

 \myparagraph{Datasets.} We evaluate our method on the standard benchmarks for referring image and video segmentation tasks.
 For referring image segmentation (RIOS), we use RefCOCO/+/g~\citep{kazemzadeh2014referitgame}, containing referring expressions for objects in COCO images~\citep{mscoco}.
 For referring video segmentation (RVOS), we use Ref-DAVIS17~\citep{khoreva2019video}, Ref-YouTube-VOS~\citep{seo2020urvos} and MeViS~\citep{ding2023mevis}, which provides video object masks and expressions for sequences.
 MeViS is a newly established dataset that is targeted at motion information analysis and its test set consists of 50 videos and 793 annotations.
-The Ref-YouTube-VOS stands out as the most extensive RVOS dataset, comprising 202 videos and 834 annotations.
+The Ref-YouTube-VOS stands out as the most extensive R-VOS dataset, comprising 202 videos and 834 annotations.
 Ref-DAVIS17 builds upon DAVIS17~\citep{khoreva2019video} and contains 30 videos with 244 annotations.

-\myparagraph{Implementation Details.} As attention magnets, we append ``\_'', ``with'', ``to'', ``and'' stop words and ``pink'' as and auxiliary color that redistributes some of the meaningful GAS tokens from the referral expression to ours attention magnets.
-We filter out stop words used not only as attention magnets, but also stop words within the referring expressions, and the end-of-sequence (</s>) token.
-We use the same preprocessing strategy as HybridGL~\citep{liu2025hybrid} to extract noun phrases (NP) and spatial bias (SB) from the referring expression using spacy package, ensuring a fair comparison.
-For referring image object segmentation (RIOS), we use the FLUX model \citep{flux2024} and collect features from timestep 750.
+\myparagraph{Implementation Details.} As attention magnets, we append stop words like ``\_'', ``with'', ``to'', ``and'' and some auxiliary colors like ``pink'', ``black'', that redistributes some of the meaningful GAS tokens from the referral expression to ours attention magnets.
+We filter out stop words used not only as attention magnets, but also stop words within the referring expressions, and the end-of-sequence (\verb|</s>|) token.
+We utilize spaCy library to extract noun phrases (NP) and spatial bias (SB) from referring expressions.
+For referring image object segmentation (RIOS), we use the FLUX \citep{flux2024} and SD3.5 \citep{esser2024scaling} models and collect features from timestep 520 and 640.
 For referring video object segmentation (RVOS), we use the Mochi model \citep{genmo2024mochi} and collect features from timestep 990.
 To produce final attention map, we aggregate attention maps across all transformer blocks if not stated differently.
 Since the COCO dataset already provides captions with its annotations, we use these directly to guide feature extraction.
 We use chatGPT4o to generate captions for DAVIS, Ref-YouTube-VOS and MeViS test videos.